Camphul/Trampoline/trampoline-common/README.md

 # trampoline-common

-Common functionality that does not deserve its own library
+Common functionality that does not deserve its own module such as basic data models, simple services, etc...